 Open Access Policy

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
-Article publication charges (APCs) for Language Education & Assessment are in line with Castledown’s standard pricing policy.
-The open access statement and information about applicable APCs are available from here.
+There are no article processing charges (APCs) for Language Education & Assessment.
+The open access statement is available from here.

 Note that all submissions to Language Education & Assessment must be original work that has not been published or currently under review elsewhere.
 Full information about the peer review process and publication ethics is available from here.